HL7NZ/nhi/input/pagecontent/updateIdentity.md

 ### Update-identity

 <div>
-{% include update-identity.svg %}
+{% include update-birth.svg %}
 </div>

-**Update-identity - Processing steps:**
+**Update-birth - Processing steps:**

 1. The user provides patient details to be updated
-2. The integrating application sends an HTTP Post request using the $update-identity operation to the NHI E.g. Post\<Endpoint>/Patient/$update-identity
+2. The integrating application sends an HTTP Post request using the $update-birth operation to the NHI E.g. Post\<Endpoint>/Patient/$update-birth
 3. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
 4. The provided patient attributes are updated
 5. The updated record is returned with an HTTP 200 ok response